SLHORTKY/combined_workspaces/README.md

 # Setup Instructions

-If you want to replicate the presented results, follow the steps below to configure your environment.
+To reproduce the presented results, you can follow the steps below to configure your environment.

 ## 1. Modify the `bashrc` File

-To set up the necessary environment variables, you need to modify the `.bashrc` file.
+To set up the necessary environment variables, modify the `.bashrc` file.

 1. Open your terminal and run:
    ```bash